-Objectives of the Baylor ATEP
+Objectives of the Baylor ATP

 - Use reading, writing, speaking and listening skills in athletic training courses and apply these skills for purposes of comprehension, discovery, enjoyment, debate and clear exchange of ideas and information.